studio1902/statamic-peak/docs/docs/features/images.md

 > Note: alternatively you could use the fantastic [Responsive Images Addon](https://github.com/spatie/statamic-responsive-images) by [Rias](https://github.com/riasvdv) from Spatie.
 It has few more features and uses Javascript to auto populate your `sizes` attribute.

 ### Asset presets
-Peak doesn't use Asset Presets anymore but generates images on the fly.
+Peak doesn't use Asset Presets but generates images on the fly.
 This results in less storage being consumed and a faster CP experience when uploading assets.
 The downside is that the **first visit** after using new images will be slow as Statamic has to generate and cache all requested variants.
 When deploying you can bypass this by running `php please static:warm --queue`.
 That command will generate the static cache and generate all missing asset variants.

 ### Aspect cropping
 You can specify cropping for small and large screens by providing the picture partial with an `aspect_ratio` argument.
 For example: `aspect_ratio="1/1 large:1/2"`.